7 Guidelines for Building a Home Gym in Your Apartment

 If you have the space to set up a mat, weights and a monitor in a permanent location then it will serve as a daily reminder that health and wellness is important, and that you are worth your time.”

-Kevin Parenteau, Founder and CEO of Asana at Home Online Yoga Inc, also has some great in-depth advice when it comes to setting up a home yoga studio.
+Kevin Parenteau, Founder and CEO of Asana at Home Online Yoga Inc, also has some great in-depth advice when it comes to setting up an apartment home yoga studio or gym.
 If you’re looking for more specifics on the gear to purchase, check below.

 There are two practical considerations when identifying the location of your home yoga studio space.